TebasMartinez/portfolio_website/README.md

     - https://getbootstrap.com/docs/5.3/components/navs-tabs/#javascript-behavior

 ## Favicon
-Created the image with Canva and adapted to favicon package with [favicon.io](https://favicon.io/favicon-converter/)
+Created the image with Canva and adapted it into the different sizes of a favicon package with [favicon.io](https://favicon.io/favicon-converter/)